tonezz/TonyZhang/about.md

 I'm developing automated software testing solutions for ultrasound systems at [Philips Healthcare](https://www.usa.philips.com/healthcare/solutions/ultrasound).

-I'm interested in gaining more experience in different programming languages and tools.
-My goal is to contribute to open-source projects and ultimately submit my own experiments.
+I'm interested in gaining experience in different programming languages and tools to contribute to open-source projects and ultimately submit my own experiments.

 Outside of learning programming, I also enjoy art, nature, and exercise.